danielsaidi/website_danielsaidi/collections/_posts/2012/2012-01-21-oredev-2011-in-the-rear-view-mirror-pt-6.md

 for this and wants...

 ...well, there you have my problem with this talk.
-Doc is a charming man who has been around a while and has a great rep, but...he wants a lot of things and talks about it without having created nothing so far.
-So, he just describes a vision.
+Doc is a charming man who has been around a while and has a great rep, but...this was just talk.
+I'll wait for Doc to prove me wrong and actually announce that he has started working on his global system.

-I could have found this talk interesting, and Doc convincing, if he at least had started on what he claims to be set out to do.
-So, I await Doc to prove me wrong and announce that he has started working on that global system of his.
 Until then, I lay my focus elsewhere.

-## 3:6 – Dan North – Pattern of effective delivery
+## Dan North – Pattern of effective delivery

-With Dan’s keynote being the highlight of Øredev for everyone that I know saw it (I did not, unfortunately), I looked forward to this session.
+With Dan’s keynote being one of the highlights of Øredev (I missed it), I looked forward to this session.
 So did the rest of the conference.
 The room was packed.

 Dan spoke of some exciting new patterns, like:

-- Spike and Stabilize (easy, semi-effective) – try something out, then build it well.
+- Spike and Stabilize (easy, semi-effective) – try something, then build it well.
 Optimize for discovery.
-- Ginger Cake (semi-hard, semi-effective) – break the rules once you go senior...”it’s like a chocolate cake, but with ginger”
+- Ginger Cake (semi-hard, semi-effective) – break the rules once you go senior, like an experienced baker baking ”a chocolate cake, but with ginger”.
-- Short software half-life – how long does it take before you have to fix a bug?
+- Short software half-life – how long before you have to fix a bug?
 Optimize for throwawayability.

-I did not find this to be a interesting talk at all.
-I found it rather pointless, which was a huge disappointment.
-Please watch the video?
-Do you disagree with me?
+I didn't find this to be an interesting talk at all, but rather pointless.
+Watch the video - do you agree?

 ## Conclusion

-Øredev 2011 was a fantastic conference, with high mountains and some rather deep valleys.
-Next year, I hope to see more local talents, and a more odd and exciting selection of speakers.
-How about a grave russian who in bad English demonstrates some kick-ass piece of technology without any jokes or charming smiles?
+Øredev 2011 was fantastic, with high mountains and some valleys.
+Next year, I hope to see more local talents and a better mix of speakers.
+Being an American shouldn't automatically quality you.

-I would like that.

-Anyway, a big, BIG thank to the Øredev crew!
+Anyway, a BIG thank to the crew!
 You delieved an inspiring conference that I often mentally revisit.